AtlasSystems/ArchivesSpace-Aeon-Fulfillment-Plugin/Readme.md

 }
 ```

-### All Aeon Fulfillment Plugin Specific Configuration Options
+### All Aeon Fulfillment Plugin Configuration Options

 - **:aeon\_web\_url**.
 (Required).
 This setting specifies the web url that
   points to an Aeon installation.
-The addon will send requests to this url,
+The plugin will send requests to this url,
   after adding the external requests endpoint (`aeon.dll?action=11&type=200`)
   to the end.